naveenkamineni/Ollama_Locally/README.md

+Here’s a more concise version of your **Ollama + Mistral README**:

 ---

-# 🧠 Run LLMs Locally with Ollama + Models( Mistral, gemma, deepseek, qwen)
+# 🧠 Run LLMs Locally with Ollama + Models (Mistral, gemma, qwen, llama, phi and More)

 **Ollama** is a platform for running large language models (LLMs) locally, similar to **JDK** for Java or **Docker** for containers.
 It allows you to download and run models like **Mistral** directly on your machine, providing full control and privacy.